-I origionally wanted to write a post about my thoughts on the twitter leak, but thinking about what could be done with leak data generically, it took me on new paths, the twitter leak is a conduit for this thinking.
+I originally wanted to write a post about my thoughts on the twitter leak that happened a while back but thinking about what could be done with leak data generically, it took me on new paths, the twitter leak is a conduit for this thinking.

 The Adversarial Concern